The award supports and encourages undergraduate and graduate students interested in applied public relations research as a career opportunity.

-- At the end of this experience, the Fellow will produce a research paper intended for practitioners.
-IPR recommends the following topics:
+- At the end of this experience, the Fellow will produce a solo-authored paper intended for practitioners.

 - The Fellow will receive a $2,500 stipend for the research paper after it has been accepted for publication by IPR.

 - The Fellow will be recognized at IPR’s Annual Distinguished Lecture & Awards Dinner in 2020 and will receive an invitation to attend the IPR Research Symposium, both in NYC.
 Cision Insights will cover the winner’s travel costs.

 Who May Apply

-- Graduate students in public relations, communications or business who are studying in the United States.
+- Undergraduate and graduate students in public relations, communications or business who are studying in the United States.

-- Applicants must have completed at least one year of study toward a graduate degree, and at least one methodology course in research methods (e.g., survey, content analysis, experimental design, etc.).
+- Applicants must be juniors/seniors in undergraduate or graduate students with at least one methodology course in research methods (e.g., survey, content analysis, experimental design, etc.).

 Required Application Materials

-- Research Prospectus that outlines the type of research project you contemplate designing and carrying out, should you be awarded the grant.
+- One-page research prospectus that outlines the type of research project you contemplate designing and carrying out, should you be awarded the grant.